MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 * Naming convention
 * Data types, restrictions (e.g. max length of a name)
 * Datetime formatting to support easy localization
+* Record the characters before the "@" symbol in your email address - it should be a first name and a last initial.
+These characters will become your "alias" throughout the course.
+Write them down somewhere you will be able to access throughout the course.
+* **Important:** Please be aware that this tenant and the Dynamics 365 organization will be shared with the other students in your classroom, like employees would share a tenant when using the Dynamics 365 instance belonging to their organization.
+Do not use any PII (personally identifiable information) when creating records.
+It is also good practice to use your username prefix (ex., **mollyc**) in front of all records, data, apps, workflows, etc. you create.

 Exercise \#1: Create Environment and Solution
 ==================================================